foundry-rs/starknet-foundry/docs/src/appendix/sncast/verify.md

 Required.
 Conflicts with: `--class-hash`

 The address of the contract that is to be verified.
-Either this or the class hash should be provided.

 ## `--class-hash, -c <CLASS_HASH>`
 Required.